franklsf95/mun.js/README.md

 A Presentation Tool for Model UN Conferences, created based on HTML5 + CSS3 + JavaScript

+# License
+This project is released under the [MIT License](http://mit-license.org/).

 # Usage
 The project is currently under development and not recommended for production use.
 You need to manually compile the .less and .coffee into .css and .js respectively.